-Bird Island is accessed by air from is only one flight per day, and the aircraft does not remain at the island for very long.
-There is an office on Mahé tions and information (tel.
+Bird Island is accessed by air from been protected since 1973 when it was Mahé.
+Day trips are not possible as there is only one flight per day, and the aircraft does not remain at the island for very long.
+There is an office on Mahé Management was transferred to the at Kingsgate House, Victoria for reservations and information (tel.
 22 4925).
 The hotel on the island can be contacted on tel.
 32 3322.